mParticle/docs/src/pages/integrations/amazon-redshift/data-warehouse/index.md

 #### 1. Create a Database and Schema

 [Create your Redshift Database](https://docs.aws.amazon.com/redshift/latest/dg/r_CREATE_DATABASE.html).
-Preferably, the database should be in the `us-east-1` region.
-Choosing a different region will increase latency between mParticle and Redshift.
+The database should be in the same region as your mParticle [pod](/developers/data-localization#logging-into-mparticle).
+For example, if your mParticle pod is `US1` or `US2`, create your Redshift database in `us_east-1`.
+Choosing a different region increases latency between mParticle and Redshift.

 Within your database, [create a schema](https://docs.aws.amazon.com/redshift/latest/dg/r_CREATE_SCHEMA.html) to store your data.